osmay88/FlaskApplication/README.md

         If the login success a bearer token is return.
     </li>
     <li>
-        <i>/generateapikey</i> Generate an api key, requires authentification.
+        <i>/generatekey</i> Generate an api key, requires authentification.
     </li>
     <li>
-        <i>/update</i> Update the user password.
-The user data is a json that contains 3 values:
+        <i>/update</i> Update the user password, required athentification.
+The user data is a json that contains 2 values:
         <ul>
             <li>oldpassword</li>
             <li>newpassword</li>